viorel-anghel/pgdump-kubernetes/README.md

 helm install -n pg-helm --set auth.postgresPassword='p123456' mypg bitnami/postgresql
 ```

-As you can see in the instructions displayed by the helm command, you cand access the postgres server using the service `mypg-postgresql` (`mypg-postgresql.pg-helm` from other namespaces), with user postgres and the password stored in the secret `mypg-postgresql`:
+As you can see in the instructions displayed by the helm command, you can access the postgres server using the service `mypg-postgresql` (`mypg-postgresql.pg-helm` from other namespaces), with user postgres and the password stored in the secret `mypg-postgresql`:

 ```
-kubectl -n pg-helm get services kubectl -n pg-helm get secrets kubectl get secret --namespace pg-helm mypg-postgresql -o jsonpath="{.data.postgres-password}" | base64 --decode
+kubectl -n pg-helm get services kubectl -n pg-helm get secrets kubectl get secret --namespace pg-helm mypg-postgresql -o jsonpath="{.data.postgres-password}" | base64 -d
 ```

 If you uninstall the helm chart, the PVC won't be deleted, as a safety for you.
 If you re-install it, the old PVC and postgres data will be used.